-The Lizzie Project is a ministry which provides educational opportunities for children in Honduras.
-It was founded in 2009 by Rhonda Holton, President of The Ladies’ Fellowship of Indian Springs.
+The Lizzie Project is a USA-based ministry that shares Christ’s love through scholarships and evangelism to students in Choluteca, Honduras.
+Funding for The Lizzie Project provides a variety of educational scholarships from kindergarten through vocational school levels.
+The ministry was founded in 2010 by Rhonda Holton, President of The Ladies’ Fellowship of Indian Springs.

-The “umbrella of projects” involves ministry to families in Choluteca, Honduras:
+The various projects involves ministry to families in Choluteca, Honduras:

 - Backpack ministry, school uniforms and school supplies

 - Scholarships for Kindergarten – Highs School students

 - Scholarships for local vocational school and nursing school students

 - Ministry within the local Shalom Church, loving people and sharing Christ